parflow/parflow/docs/user_manual/keys.rst

-*integer* **Solver.CLM.RZWaterStress** 0 This key sets the distribution of transpiration over the root zone and changes the behavior of plant water limitations. water stress approaches result in different cut-offs for transpiration.
+*integer* **Solver.CLM.RZWaterStress** 0 This key sets the distribution of transpiration over the root zone and changes the behavior of plant water limitations.
+As discussed in :cite:p:`Ferguson2016` water stress approaches result in different cut-offs for transpiration ().
 Two options are currently implemented both use the beta-type water stress defined above.
 Option 0 (default) will limit transpiration when the top soil layer drops below wilting point, option 1 limits each layer independently.

 .. container:: list